Adkali/Owasp10demo/Broken Access Control/Exposure of Sensitive Information.md

     'adkali' => 'root'
 );

-// Get the username and the password from the POST request.
+// Get the username and the password from the POST request sent by the user when pressing the "submit" button

 $username = $_POST['username'];
 $password = $_POST['password'];

 // Check if the username does not exist in the database.
-// If not, raise an eror saying so.
+// If it is not, raise an eror saying so.

 if (!array_key_exists($username, $users)) {
     echo "Login failed - Invalid username!";
     exit;
 }

-// Check if the password entered maches to the username.
+// Check if the password entered is matches to the username.
-// if the password does not exist, raise an error saying so.
+// if it is not, raise an error saying so.

 if ($users[$username] !== $password) {
     echo "Login failed - Wrong password!";